-As long as you haven’t opened up five accounts in the past 24 months, the Chase Sapphire Preferred or Chase Sapphire Reserve might be better options to go with first if you want better bonus earnings on dining and general travel expenses.
+As long as you haven’t opened up five accounts in the past 24 months, the Chase Sapphire Preferred (full review) or Chase Sapphire Reserve might be better options to go with first if you want better bonus earnings on dining and general travel expenses.
 You can also transfer their points to many partners (including Marriott).

 (If you really wanna maximize your wallet, go with the Chase Ink Business Preferred first since that card will not count towards your 5/24 status.)